Shining light on magnetic monopoles through high-energy muon colliders: Formalism for magnetic monopoles pair production

 Since the purpose of this work is to illustrate the importance of the muon collider for a 't Hooft-Polyakov MM with mass of the order of $10$ TeV, we focus only on MMs with masses above $10$ TeV.
 In this region, the $\mu\mu$ annihilation overcomes the VBF processes as shown above.
 In the following, we will only consider the annihilation process.

-The future proton-proton colliders can also reach the c.m. energy that the MMs can be produced.
-However, a majority of the partons reside in the range of energies much lower than the collision energy, leading to the small luminosity of the partons with large enough energy to produce the MMs.
-The detectability of MMs at a hadron collider is not as good as at a muon collider.
-The cross-sections for the scalar MM with $\beta$-independent coupling at 27 TeV HE-LHC~\cite{HE-LHC}, 50 TeV FCC-hh~\cite{FCC-hh} and 75 TeV SppC~\cite{SppC} are also investigated using \verb"Madgraph_@aMC" toolkits, with the parton distribution function as \verb"NNPDF2.3"~\cite{NNPDF}.
-The results are shown in Fig.~\ref{fig:vbfannihilation}.
-Here the `VBF' represents the process $pp\to j j \phi\bar{\phi}$.
-When $M_s=10\;{\rm TeV}$, the most optimistic case at hadron colliders is the VBF at the Sppc.
-The cross-setion of annihilation process at the muon collider is about $5$ times greater than that of VBF at the SppC.
+At future $pp$ colliders, a majority of the partons reside in the range of energies much lower than the collision energy, leading to a small luminosity of the partons with large enough energy to produce the MMs.
+The cross-sections at 27 TeV HE-LHC~\cite{HE-LHC}, 50 TeV FCC-hh~\cite{FCC-hh} and 75 TeV SppC~\cite{SppC} with the parton distribution function as \verb"NNPDF2.3"~\cite{NNPDF} are also shown in Fig.~\ref{fig:vbfannihilation}.
+When $M_s=10\;{\rm TeV}$, the most optimistic case is the VBF at the Sppc, which is about $1/5$ of the annihilation at the muon collider.
 One can conclude that the future high-energy muon collider has a unique advantage in detecting MMs with large masses.